qe201020335/PolyglotInject/README.md

 # PolyglotInject

-Inject polyglot localization file into the game
+Inject polyglot localization file into the game.

+Use `qpm s build` to build
+Same goes for `qpm s copy` and `qpm s qmod`

 ## Credits